Enes Kanter will not travel with Knicks to London due to fears he could be killed

 “Oh, yeah, easy. they’ve got a lot of spies there.
 I can get killed very easy,” Kanter said.

-Not long after this, Knicks officials tried to put a better spin on this.
+Not long after this, Knicks officials tried to put a better spin on this saying it was a “visa issue.”

 With the arrest warrant, Turkish prosecutors requested a four-year jail term for Kanter, and there were plans to try him in absentia.